MelonKony/millmint/content/millmint/essays/social-economy.md

 * They live lives that are materially poorer but socially richer, and have access to quality essential goods like housing, food, education and clothing.
 * Their society has social illnesses like any other, and its economy is imperfect and has gaps.
 This austerity is a characteristic of their lives and a concession of the *commons* system.
 * They work like all other people around the world, but their work is different.
 Many fewer Vekllei people are simply "cogs in a machine."
+* While Vekllei people may not use money, the Vekllei government has revenues and expenditures, and its industry trades overseas.
+For more information on Vekllei use of money, visit the [finance](/finance/) article.
 {{</hint>}}

 ### Premise